tonygermano/webswing-mirror/documentation/docs/server/install.md

 Starting Webswing on Linux desktop (within XServer) session is as simple as running the above command - same as on Windows.

 In most cases however, the linux server is a headless box.
-In these cases we would get error running the above command, because swing framework depends on graphical environment.
+In these cases you would get an error when running the above command, because swing framework depends on graphical environment.
 To overcome this we can use X virtual frame buffer (`Xvfb`) to satisfy these dependencies.

 Please install the following linux packages to satisfy all Swing framework dependencies (names are from ubuntu repositories - use relevant counterparts for your distribution):